 • Students applying to 1st grade through 12th, coming from a school not accredited by the French Ministry of Education, such as a local private or public US school, a French Immersion school, or a European school must take an entrance exam in French and Math, and other subjects depending upon the grade or choice of baccalauréat to validate admissions.

-For students living abroad, exams may be organized by a local accredited AEFE school, or Friday, August 25.
+For students living abroad, exams may be organized by a local accredited AEFE school, or in the summer before the start of school.
 Conditional acceptances will be made based on admissions application.